 The air curtain is an ideal solution to the pest management industry’s ongoing response to commercial/industrial client requests for fewer chemicals and more environmentally sensitive methods of controlling flying insects in occupied spaces.

-While insect light traps (ILT), glue boards and electrocuting devices will always be irreplaceable reactive approaches after flying insects infiltrate a space, the air curtain is a proactive method that prevents airborne pests from entering in the first place.
+While insect light traps (ILT), glue boards, and electrocuting devices will always be irreplaceable reactive approaches after flying insects infiltrate a space, the air curtain is a proactive method that prevents airborne pests from entering in the first place.

 What Are They?

 Air curtains are not a new technology.
-For decades, air curtains (sometimes referred to as air doors) have been a source of saving energy, preventing flying insect ingress and improving employee air comfort at open doorways in industrial and agricultural applications.
+For decades, air curtains (sometimes referred to as air doors) have been a source of saving energy, preventing flying insect ingress, and improving employee air comfort at open doorways in industrial and agricultural applications.

 Simply, an air curtain is a metal box with blowers, motors and an air discharge nozzle with directional louvers.
 What’s not simple is the effectiveness of the technology.
 Air curtain technology draws interior air from the facility and discharges it through field-adjustable (+/- 20-degree) linear nozzles that “seal” the doorway with a non-turbulent air stream that meets the floor approximately at the threshold of the door opening.
 Because an air curtain discharges air at velocities generally in the range from 1,000 to 3,000 feet/minute, it separates the indoor from the outdoor environment and prevents outside air, airborne dust and particularly flying insect infiltration.
 Air curtains are typically activated by a limit switch or a smart control that can be programmed for a variety of door opening and closing functions, as well as supplemental spot heating from optional on-board electric, steam or hot water coils.

 In the last 10 years, air curtains have grown past industrial applications, mainly due to high-end finishes and fashionable commercial designs, such as the new in-ceiling mount models that appear like a ceiling grille over the doorway.
-Consequently, retailers, restaurateurs and hoteliers are adding the technology to their establishments.
-Restaurants, in particular, are adding them for flying insect protection at the back shipping door, front door and the drive-thru window.
+Consequently, retailers, restaurateurs, and hoteliers are adding the technology to their establishments.
+Restaurants, in particular, are adding them for flying insect protection at the back shipping door, front door, and the drive-thru window.

 Air curtains don’t require maintenance other than a periodic air filter change and check-up to assure the air flow is sufficiently sealing the doorway’s perimeter and properly reaching the threshold.

-How PMPs Use Air Curtains.
+How PMPs Use Air Curtains

-Pest control companies that sell air curtains to their customers can either install them in-house for increased profit margins, or subcontract the installation.
+Insect control companies that sell air curtains to their customers can either install them in-house for increased profit margins or subcontract the installation.
 Some pest control companies have employees capable of hanging air curtains from ceilings or mounting them on walls, which typically requires only conventional tools and hardware, such as threaded rod and wall brackets.
 The electrical service should be run by licensed electricians or contractors.

 Probably the greatest air curtain growth market for pest control companies is the food-service business.
 For example, the California Health and Safety Code has mandated air curtains for more than 15 years on back doors and receiving doors of all food-service establishments, which would include restaurants, convenience stores, hotels and other establishments that prepare and serve food.
 Other states are following California’s lead in this type of health code criteria.